aster94/GoProControl/README.md

 ## Reference

-all the commands came from: https://github.com/KonradIT/goprowifihack
+All the commands came from: https://github.com/KonradIT/goprowifihack

 The idea cames from another gopro library: https://github.com/agdl/GoPRO which works only on arduino WiFi boards and only with gopro HERO3.